Heritage of Stone

 Map

-You can book a tour of the brewery for a modest fee of 500 yen, from April to November, which includes a voucher of the same amount that can be used to purchase sake.
+Brewery tours can be booked from April to November for a modest fee of 500 yen, including a voucher of the same amount that can be used to purchase sake.

 Related Pages: